3D Printing Bioactive Glass Scaffolds for Tissue Regeneration

 The glass eventually dissolves and releases calcium into the blood, which reacts to make hydroxylapatite, a hard and rigid mineral that is a key component of bone.
 In this way, bioactive glasses can aid the regeneration of bone.
 The composition of bioactive glasses can be tailored to give the glasses therapeutic, antimicrobial, and cell recruiting effects.
 Furthermore, bioactive glasses can be combined with other materials to create composites with a variety of properties, resulting in a wide range of medical applications.8,9

-Steve Jung, CTO at Mo-Sci, a leading supplier of bioactive glass, described the advantageous properties of bioactive glass “Since its inorganic, it’s essentially a limitless supply; you can always make more, whereas bone or other types of materials used in medical applications you need cadaver or patient supplied bone, and sometimes there’s not enough”.
+Steve Jung, CTO at Mo-Sci Corporation, described the advantageous properties of bioactive glass “Since its inorganic, it’s essentially a limitless supply; you can always make more, whereas bone or other types of materials used in medical applications you need cadaver or patient supplied bone, and sometimes there’s not enough”.

 As bioactive glass grafts are man-made, they are also relatively inexpensive and provide no potential for disease transmission.8

 Figure 1.
 Features that make bioactive glasses optimum candidates for bone tissue engineering.10

 The use of particles and putties of bioactive glass in clinical practice to support bone regeneration is widespread and has been used in more than a million patients.9,11 Bioactive glasses can also be used to make scaffolds to support tissue regeneration in larger areas.
 Bioactive glass scaffolds can be produced using foaming methods, resulting in scaffolds with pore structures that mimic the structure of bone (Figure 2).